plone/mockup-training/overview.rst

 not-frontend related JavaScript dependencies for running grunt, bower, tests and the like.

-``package.json``: Node / npm package dependencies and metadata for mockup's infrastructure.
+``package.json``: Node / npm package dependencies and metadata for Mockup's infrastructure.
 The dependencies defined in here land in ``node_modules``.

 ``patterns/``: Here, the actual patterns are defined in.
 For each pattern, one